Surprise Confession, Chap. 1

 "Well, Cait," String replied, "I hope it was everything you'd hoped for."

 "Oh, String," I said, feeling the tears in my eyes again, "it was better than I ever could have imagined."
 Then I reached up, pulled his head down to mine, and kissed him again, the way I'd always wanted to.
-And the way I'll kiss him for the rest of my—of our lives, I said to myself ecstatically.
+And the way I'll kiss him for the rest of my—of our lives, I thought ecstatically.

 That night, String surprised me again by taking me up to the cabin with him for dinner.
 Of course, I'd been up to his cabin before, after missions and stuff like that, but tonight felt different.
 I guess it was 'cause it was just String and me up there...alone, together—and because we now knew we were in love.
 I mean, I've been up there alone with String before, but I'd never realized just how romantic that cabin was, until it was just the two of us having dinner there, together—and I knew things between String and me would never be the same again.
 During dinner, I finally said, "Y'know, String, I have to tell you something.
 I was surprised the other day when you didn't react when I said I'd gotten a bouquet of roses from a secret admirer, and that got me thinkin'.
 And then, when you asked me out to dinner that night, I knew why you didn't react, because you were my secret admirer."
 I smiled at String, and was happy to see him smile back.